AnthonyBongers/CppAlgorithmsLesson/README.md

 int main()
 {
+	// The collection to search
 	std::vector<int> collection { 1, 2, 3, 4, 500 };

-	auto isBig = [](int value) { return value > 100; };
+	// The search predicate.
+True for a successful find. auto isBig = [](int value) { return value > 100; };

-	auto item = std::find_if(begin(collection), end(collection), isBig);
+	// Find the item in the collection auto item = std::find_if(begin(collection), end(collection), isBig);

+	// Output the result if found
 	if (item != end(condition)) std::cout << "Element found: " << *item << endl;
 }